IBM/event-automation/_es_11.5/02-installing/01-prereqs.md

 ## Kubernetes Pod Security Standards

-If used, {{site.data.reuse.es_name}} requires a Pod Security Standard (PSS) to be bound to the target namespace prior to installation.
+If used, {{site.data.reuse.es_name}} requires a Pod Security Standard (PSS) to be bound to the target namespace before installation.

 By default, {{site.data.reuse.es_name}} complies with the following: